J-O-H-N-P-A-U-L/portfolio/pages/index.md

 Completed in 2012
 ## Web Development
 I'm an experienced Software Engineer and I love to build and ship apps using Node, JavaScript, .NET, DB's and Web Services.
-I've also worked with C# .NET and Azure Functions.
+I've also worked with VB, C# and Azure Functions.
 ## Side projects
 When I'm not working on the internet, I love to delve into the obscure and long-forgotten.
 More recently been delving into the realm of Atari 2600 and Atari Lynx games programming using C++, Assembly code and the CC65 (Cc65 is a compiler for the 6502 which is the processor of the Atari Lynx.)
 If youre interested in reading about my adventures, You ought to check out my blog @